-As I am writing this, the news is focused on the tragedy at the Boston Marathon.
+As I am writing this, the news is focused on yet another horrific tragedy.
 When horrible events happen in our world, it is easy to become glued to the television to try and somehow wrap our brains around the terrible thing that has happened.
 I believe it is especially hard for those who love God to see the results of hate and evil played out in such dramatic and life changing ways.
 It may even shake our faith on some level.

 The hardest part is helping our children deal with the harsh realities of a fallen world.
 Especially, when at times, we feel like we are barely hanging on ourselves.
 I think that if we combine the advice often given by psychologists, with scripture and a little common sense, we can follow a few tips to help us and our children process traumatic world events with a godly perspective.

 This list doesn’t cover everything.
 (I am not a licensed therapist.
 If you believe you or your child are struggling beyond what is normal in a situation, please seek professional counsel from a licensed psychologist or psychiatrist-preferably a Christian).
 Here are some things that have worked for us: